Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Gregory K. Peters - Co-CEO, President & Director

 • I think it's fair to say that over a period of time, we anticipate pulling both linear and digital dollars.
 But where we are today, we're much more targeted at that linear brand-focused TV advertising.
 And that's a sweet spot that we can speak to right now.
-We're definitely building capabilities and have an aspiration to build capabilities that over time will allow us to expand that envelope.
+We're definitely building capabilities and have an aspiration to build capabilities that, over time, will allow us to expand that envelope.

 • Spencer Adam Neumann - CFO